Wandalen/wGraphBasic/doc/version.eng/concept/StrategyRevisiting.md

 ![DfsRevisiting1.png](../../images/searchOptions/Revisiting1.png)

-This strategy works similarly to strategy `revisiting : 1`, but it allows revisiting if and only if the path to the node does not have it.
+This strategy works similarly to strategy `revisiting : 1`, but it allows revisiting if and only if the walk to the node does not have it.
 This strategy use stack instead of set to collect nodes and pop visited node from the stack after leaving it.
 That's why revisiting of a node can take place if the node is reachable from multiple paths.
 That's why an edge `fh` is used, despite the fact node `h` is visited.
-Node `h` is visited 2 times, the first path is `acfgh`, and the second path to node `f` is `abcfh`.
+Node `h` is visited 2 times, the first walk is `acfgh`, and the second walk to node `f` is `abcfh`.
 Both paths have only one visit of node `h`.
-In contrast, the first path to node b is `ab`, and the second path to the node is `abdeb`.
+In contrast, the first walk to node b is `ab`, and the second walk to the node is `abdeb`.
 That's why the second visit to node `b` does not happen.
 Path cant has a repeat of a node with the strategy.

 ### Revisiting : 2